 One of the major risks involved in trading such news events consists of stop-loss order slippage.
 Requotes and/or market order execution delays can also result in a serious unanticipated loss for a trader.
 These issues seem especially likely to occur even with reputable brokers in the volatile or “fast” markets surrounding a key news release.

 Using binary options to trade the news can eliminate this execution risk completely and make a news trading strategy much safer.
-Still, it pays to keep in mind that news trading outcomes remain quite unpredictable due to significant variation in the size and duration of news-related moves.
+Still, it pays to keep in mind that news trading outcomes remain quite unpredictable due to significant variations in the size and duration of news-related moves.

 Depending on what you expect to occur, these possible binary option alternatives could fit into a news trading strategy: